IglooVision/ofxProjectorControl/README.md

 #Versions

+1.1.1 Change to test connections (and reconnect) on sending of messages to handle optoma projector dropping connection after a timeout

 1.1 Added static function logEverywhere to print both in a log file and in the console.
 The lof file needs to be specified in the main app using ofLogToFile.
 Changed the <default3DFormat> and <default3DMode> to use strings instead of integers as an input